klaudiosinani/binstree/readme.md

 - Return Type: `Boolean`

-The method returns `true` if the tree is empty or if all residing nodes are either leaf nodes or full nodes.
+The method returns `true` if all the nodes residing in the tree are either leaf nodes or full nodes.
 In any other case (node degree equal to 1) the method returns `false`.

 ```js
 const {Tree} = require('bstrie');